nlip-project/security_guidelines/README.md

 This section addresses confidentiality, authenticity, and integrity of messages in transit, especially in multi-agent and federated environments.

+- Endpoints MUST propagate W3C Trace Context (traceparent, tracestate) end-to-end and map it to OpenTelemetry spans.
 - NLIP mandates Transport Layer Security (TLS) version 1.3 for all communications.
-Cipher suites must be explicitly pinned to prevent downgrade attacks or weak encryption.
-This ensures forward secrecy and resistance to adversary-in-the-middle threats
+Only TLS 1.3 cipher suites are permitted: TLS_AES_128_GCM_SHA256, TLS_AES_256_GCM_SHA384, TLS_CHACHA20_POLY1305_SHA256.
+Disable TLS 1.2.
+This ensures forward secrecy and resistance to adversary-in-the-middle threats.
 - Messages must be signed using COSE_Sign1 (CBOR Object Signing and Encryption) or detached JWS (JSON Web Signature).
-This guarantees message authenticity and integrity, even if the transport layer is compromised
+This guarantees message authenticity and integrity, even if the transport layer is compromised.
 - Replay-nonce cache (five minutes) and expiration less than or equal to 300 seconds.
 This prevents attackers from reusing intercepted messages or tokens.
 - Prepare for post-quantum cryptography (PQC): Use hybrid TLS with NIST-finalized algorithms (e.g., ML-KEM based on CRYSTALS-Kyber, finalized Aug 2024).
-- Note that DPoP uses ES256/PS256; plan to migrate to PQC-safe JWS alg when standardised.
+- DPoP proofs MUST use an asymmetric JOSE algorithm (e.g., ES256 or EdDSA); symmetric algorithms MUST NOT be used.
+- DPoP proofs MUST have unique jti per (key, method, URL) and an age ≤ 300s; servers MUST enforce a replay cache for jti within that window.
 - Add optional composite (ECDSA + ML-DSA / Dilithium) signature guidance; cite FIPS 204 (finalized 13 Aug 2024).
+- Signatures MUST include a key identifier (kid) and verifiers MUST enforce key rotation ≥ every 90 days.
+For JWS, kidorx5t#S256 MUST be present; for COSE, kid MUST be in the protected header.
+Only protected headers are accepted by verifiers.
+Signed payloads MUST carry exp(≤300s) andnbf claims or equivalent.

 ### 4.3 Runtime and Behavior Controls